rbtldev1/WorkPlay-Docs/README.md

 ### What is WorkPlay ?

-Workplay is a community of people with a productive mindset.
+WorkPlay is a community of people with a productive mindset.
 These people believe in personal growth alongside the growth of their peers.

 ### Who is the team behind WorkPlay ?